OpenVotingTechnologyGroup/VoteTrackerPlus/README.md

 * voter ID solution
 * voter registration solution
-* ballot scanner nor contains ballot scanning software - VoteTracker+ receives the interpreted ballot from the ballot scanner, which could be a traditional mechanical scanner, smart phone application, or manually from an election official
+* ballot scanner nor contains ballot scanning software - VoteTracker+ receives the interpreted ballot from the ballot scanner, or in the case of iVoting, from the VTP web interface itself
 * replacement for paper ballots - VoteTracker+ requires the balloting process to start and end with a paper ballot

 ## 2) 10,000 Foot Overview

 The VTP root repo (this repo) is meant to be directly integrated via a git submodule with a VTP ElectionData directory tree which is comprised of one or more git submodules (though as of this writing and stage of agile software development, an OS level symbolic-link is typically used instead).
 An VTP ElectionData tree is a directory tree that _componentizes_ the backend election configuration data into separate GGOs (Geopolitical Geographical Overlays - NIST calls this a [geopolitical unit](https://pages.nist.gov/ElectionGlossary/#geopolitical-unit)).
 Each GGO can have is its own [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) authority or share another GGO's RBAC.
 Independent of the GGO components the ElectionData tree supports arbitrary git submodule componentization which ultimately allows a [Voting Center](https://pages.nist.gov/ElectionGlossary/#vote-center) to operate completely disconnected from an external computer network.

-A sample mock ElectionData repo can be found at [VTP-mock-election.US.10](https://github.com/TrustTheVote-Project/VTP-mock-election.US.10).
+A sample mock ElectionData repo can be found at [VTP-mock-election.US.10](https://github.com/OpenVotingTechnologyGroup/VTP-mock-election.US.10).

 A diagram representing the high level in-person voter experience is located [here](https://drive.google.com/file/d/1-vKSE89R6DGvIs2JduyOt1AojmEXongL/view?usp=sharing) (Google Drive).